Noble-Lab/casanovo/README.md

 When running Casanovo in `denovo` or `eval` mode, Casanovo needs compatible pretrained model weights to make predictions.
 Model weights can be found on the [Releases page](https://github.com/Noble-Lab/casanovo/releases) under the "Assets" for each release (file extension: .ckpt).
 The model file can then be specified using the `--model` command-line parameter when executing Casanovo.
+To assist users, if no model file is specified Casanovo will try to download and use compatible a model file automatically.

-Not all releases might have a model file included under Assets, in which case model weights for alternative releases with the same major version number can be used.
+Not all releases might have a model file included on the [Releases page](https://github.com/Noble-Lab/casanovo/releases), in which case model weights for alternative releases with the same major version number can be used.

-To assist users, Casanovo will try to download compatible model weights if no model file is specified the first time it is executed.
-However, for subsequent Casanovo executions it is recommended to explicitly specify the model file to avoid limitations related to downloading the model file (see "Troubleshooting").

 ### Example commands